 A valuation of your property will need to be done to establish the current market value.
 This is part of the loan process to ensure that the loan can proceed.
 Most lenders also provide a Negative Equity Guarantee.
 This Guarantee protects you and your beneficiaries so that in the case of falling property prices, your loan amount, including accrued interest and charges will not exceed the net sale proceeds of the property.
 This means that you will never have to repay more than the money you receive from the sale of your home.

 We recommend that you also obtain independent financial and legal advice, as well as Centrelink advice, as a Reverse Mortgage may have long term effects on your finances and affect the amount of money you leave your beneficiaries.
 It is therefore important that you discuss this product with your family to keep them informed of your financial circumstances.
-One of our financial advisers can offer you financial advice on a Reverse Mortgage.
-If you wish, your Mortgage Adviser can arrange for you to meet with a Financial Adviser.
+If you wish, your Mortgage Broker can arrange for you to meet with a Financial Adviser.

-To learn more about reverse mortgages, speak with a Bernie Lewis mortgage adviser today by calling 8300 8300.
+To learn more about reverse mortgages, speak with a Bernie Lewis Mortgage Broker today by calling 8300 8300.

 Are you ready to talk or need help making the right decision?